qrvey/partner-portal/v2-website/versioned_docs/version-7.0/special-features/internationalization/step-by-step.md

 The following platforms and tools are used in the process:
 * **The Translation Spreadsheet** - This Google spreadsheet is used to facilitate the translation process by housing the keys and translations for all of the static and dynamic phrases.

-Qrvey Translation Service Utility - This utility is used to import and export “keys” into and out of the Translation Spreadsheet.
+* **Qrvey Translation Service Utility** - This utility is used to import “keys” into the Translation Spreadsheet, and then export translated values back into Qrvey.
 This spreadsheet is accessed through an API that requires a Google Cloud Platform account.

-The Google Cloud Platform account - This free GCP account is used to facilitate access to the Translation Spreadsheet
+* **The Google Cloud Platform account** - This free GCP account is used to facilitate access to the Translation Spreadsheet

 The full process can be broken down into six high-level steps that each may be best performed by a specific persona and are explained in this article.